abarim-mud/abarim-mud.github.io/player.markdown

 AbarimMUD is 6-direction MUD(north, south, east, west, up, down).

 Check the [cartography]({% link cartography.markdown %}) section.
-Particularly map of Astoria.
-Since you'll start in that area at the room "Temple Altar" (#19087).
+Particularly check the map of Astoria.
+All important rooms are marked with the special color.

-All important rooms - including the above recall point - are marked with special color.
+You'll start in that area at the room "Temple Altar" (#19087).

 You could always return to that room using command `recall`, which costs 35 mana.